MIMA asks Mizoram govt to allow all shops to open daily | Business

 The association also said that it would hold an executive meeting to decide its future course of action if the government fails to revise the existing standard operating procedure (SOP).

-Barring shops that deal with eateries, groceries, medicines, meat and vegetables, all shops in red-zones are now opened on alternate days on an odd-even basis in a bid to prevent further spread of COVID-19 according to the guidelines issued on February 4.
+Barring eateries, shops dealing in groceries, medicines, meat and vegetables, all shops in red-zones are now opened on alternate days on an odd-even basis in a bid to prevent further spread of COVID-19 according to the guidelines issued on February 4.

 The guidelines will be in force in all parts of the state until further order.